secworks/trng/doc/Cryptech_TRNG_Introduction.md

 functionality needed to control and extract data from a given entropy source and to provide it as 32-bit data in a uniform way to the mixer.

+The entropy provider must observe the behaviour of its noise source and perform

+Fast total failure tests and more comprehensive online test.

+For debugging purposes the entropy providers must provide access to the raw digital noise.

 ### Mixer ###

+The mixer also decouples the random number generation from the entropy collection.
+This means that the TRNG can collect entropy for the next seed operation while the random generatio part keeps generating random numbers.

 The mixer is based around a cryptographic hash function.
 The current implementation uses SHA-512 [5] but can be replaced with any other cryptographic hash function.

+Using a cryptographic hash function as a mixer makes it infeasible to determine the entropy from the seed.
+This makes it very hard from an attacker to determine how an attempt at manipulating a entropy source affected the seed and thus how effective the manipulatio was.

 Entropy is provided to the Mixer as 32-bit data words.
 The words are accepted by the mixer in strict round robin order.
 This means that in an